 |✓||✓||1 x AAA|

-- Each varied on the audible sound levels.
-I would like to see manufacturers list this in their specs as it is important to some) and frequency of the beep, which could get annoying or welcomed, depending on the person.
+- Each brand and model tested had different audible sound levels.
+I would like to see manufacturers list the db level in their specs as it can be an important factor.

-- Static electricity is read by all the units, however will only causes flashes of light and single chirps instead of steady light and steady audible alarms for true voltage.
-The Santronics is the only brand without an audible off switch, but doesn’t create an audible sound for static electricity, which is a nice feature.
+- Static electricity was detected by all testers, however, the manufacturers took this false reading into consideration.
+Non-contact voltage detectors will only cause flashes of light and possibly single chirps – instead of a steady light and steady audible alarms for true voltage.

-Note: A response from the Santronic said, “Our voltage testers are manufactured, printed, and packaged in the US.”
+- A response from Santronic said, “Our voltage testers are manufactured, printed, and packaged in the US.”